 Upcoming Bob Smakula Interview (Look for it in Jan.)

 Bob Smakula is interviewed by our own Patrick Facemire on the topics of his father, pasteurized music, his entry into playing banjo, and other interesting topics.
 Smakula is the owner of Smakula Fretted Instruments and makes and repairs instruments.
 Coming this winter.
 Bob Smakula is a MAD subscriber (under Smakula Fretted Instruments).
 His profile can be found here – http://www.madwv.com/item/smakula-fretted-instruments/ You can also find him online at – http://www.smakula.com/ – and – https://www.facebook.com/pages/Smakula-Fretted-Institute/223312208253061 Smakula Fretted Instruments

 Dave Shombert talks with our Patrick Facemire about his woodturning methods, preferences in types of wood, the difference between craft and sculpture and much more.
-Look out for it near the end of the month!
-Dave Shombert is a MAD subscriber.
+Check out the full interview on our Youtube channel! www.youtube.com/MAD Dave Shombert is a MAD subscriber.
 You can find his page at – http://www.madwv.com/item/dave-shombert/ He has a website you can find at – http://woodspunworkshop.com/ Dave Shombert

 The Arts Center during Forest Festival